Junior Attorney Corps

-Our Junior Attorney Corps (JAC) is an innovative pilot program designed to give our first- and second-year associates a more broad-based initial 24 months of law firm experience.
+Our Junior Attorney Corps (JAC) is an innovative pilot program designed to give our first- and second-year associates and lateral junior attorneys a more broad-based initial 16 months of law firm experience.
 One of the goals of the program is to develop, promote, and align individual interests and skills through a comprehensive approach to professional development.
 Attorneys participating in the JAC are not assigned to a particular practice group, but may work across practice groups and departments throughout the firm.
 The JAC also provides a unique forum where members can share experiences, plans, and expectations with other junior attorneys, receive intensive training and mentoring, and explore different areas of law to discover the best fit for them in our firm.
 The program aspires to build better lawyers faster and help make careers for all of our people by facilitating the smoothest possible transition into the practice of law for our most junior lawyers.

 How It Works